Gorlois: Legend

-Narrative

-After he succeeds his brother, Ambrosius, Uther holds a feast for his nobles, and seeing Igraine, falls in love with her.
-Sensing Uther's interest, Igraine asks her husband to take her back home to Cornwall.
+After he succeeds his brother, Ambrosius, Uther holds a feast for his nobles, and seeing Igraine, lusts after her.
+Sensing Uther Pendragon's interest, Igraine asks her husband to take her back home to Cornwall.
 He placed her at the more defensible Tintagel Castle, while he prepared to defend his territory from Dimilioc.
 Incensed at their departing without leave, Uther lays siege to Gorlois' castles to little effect.
 He consults his friend Ulfin who tells him that the lady can hardly look favorably on someone who makes war on her husband, and suggests the king seek advice from Merlin in gaining access to Tintagel.
 Merlin devises an enchantment that disguises Uther in the form of Gorlois.
-In this form he approaches his love and they sleep together, conceiving Arthur.
+In this form he approaches Igraine and they sleep together, conceiving Arthur.
 Unbeknownst to either of them, the real Gorlois has been killed that very night in battle against Uther's troops.
 Eventually Igraine is persuaded to marry Uther.
+(In Thomas Hughes' 1587 play The Misfortunes of Arthur, Gorlois' ghost condemns Arthur for his father's treachery.)

-Gorlois is the father of Morgan le Fay, Morgause, and Elaine of Garlot.
-Later treatments, such as the Vulgate Cycle and Thomas Malory's Le Morte d'Arthur expand on this outline by having Gorlois's daughters married off to vassals of Uther: Elaine to King Nentres of Garlot, Morgause to King Lot of Orkney, and (after she has received an education in a convent) Morgan to King Urien.
+Thomas Malory's Le Morte d'Arthur, following the later tradition of Merlin and French prose cycles, features Gorlois as the father of Morgan le Fay, Morgause, and Elaine, who are roughly corresponding with Brimesent, Belisent and Blasine in Gorlois' "Hoel" variant.
+After Gorlois' death, his three daughters are married off to vassals of Uther: Elaine to King Nentres of Garlot, Morgause to King Lot of Orkney, and (after she has received an education in a convent) Morgan to King Urien.
 Arthur is spared any knowledge of his half-sisters after he is whisked away by Merlin to be raised by Sir Ector.